fernandonula/example-devops-microservices/README.md

 kubectl get deployment metrics-server -n kube-system
 ```

-If not then you cant to install it or install the prometheus-adapter:
+If not, you can either install it or install the prometheus adapter:
 https://github.com/kubernetes-sigs/prometheus-adapter

 To install metrics system